 And now, we will get to the current status of the Asatsuyu tea bushes at Shutaro Hayashi’s tea garden in Kirishima.

 Characteristic for the Asatsuyu tea bushes, which you can see in the picture above that Shutaro Hayashi took this morning (18th April 2017) in his tea garden in Kirishima, is not only the bright spring-green colour of the leaves, which show an even lighter green than most of the tea bushes do.
 Also typical is the noticeably small size of the leaves, which is attended by the fact, that the Asatsuyu bushes produce considerably more leaves than other tea bushes.
-Additionally, the small size of the Asatsuyu leaves and their rather soft quality is attended by a very small thickness.
+Additionally, the small size of the Asatsuyu varietal’s leaves and their rather soft quality is attended by a very small thickness.
 This has the effect, that during the process of steaming, the steam goes proportionally deep into the inside of the leaves.
-Thus, the result is often a rather deeply steamed leave of Asatsuyu, how we also know it from the tea Tennen Gyokuro, produced by Shutaro Hayashi from the tea bush sort Asatsuyu.
+Thus, the result is often a rather deeply steamed leave of Asatsuyu cultivar, how we also know it from the tea Tennen Gyokuro, produced by Shutaro Hayashi from the tea bush varietal Asatsuyu.
 Certainly thanks to the high quality of this admirable tea, Tennen Gyokuro has already reached a high level of popularity in this country.

-But: Even if Shutaro Hayashi will produce Tennen Gyokuro from the Kabuse Asatsuyu again this year, doesn’t he maybe have new ideas already for creating an additional new sort of tea with these leaves?
+But: Even if Shutaro Hayashi will produce Tennen Gyokuro from the Kabuse Asatsuyu cultivar again this year, doesn’t he maybe have new ideas already for creating an additional new sort of tea with these leaves?